Is spread betting tax-free in the UK?

 A trader will place a bet (open a position) in a desired direction they think the market will move.
 If the market moves in their favour, they will profit with each point of movement in their desired direction.
 However, if the market moves against them, they’ll make a loss with each point of movement.

-Traders can spread bet through various financial markets such as stocks, bonds, forex, commodities, and more.
+Traders can spread bet through various financial markets such as stocks, bonds, Forex, commodities, indices, and more.

 Let’s say, for example, a trader is looking to place a spread bet on the movement of GBP/USD.
 They believe GBP/USD will increase from 1.0204, so they open a long (buy) position, betting £30 per point.